mycrl/turn-rs/driver/README.md

 This is a turn-rs driver library provided for use by rust.
 The driver can implement turn external control, turn external hooks, and balance delay detection functions.

+## Examples

+* [balance](./examples/balance.rs) - Send a latency detection request to the turn balance server at address `127.0.0.1:3001`.
+* [controller](./examples/controller.rs) - A simple external controller that only gets status information from the turn server.
+* [hooks](./examples/hooks.rs) - A simple external hook service that handles turn server requests to get passwords.

 ## Start Examples

 A quick example can be run through `cargo`: